 Each of our five areas of on-site search is broken down into best-practice articles, identifying both best and worst practice to help retailers understand how they can make the best improvements to offer the best customer experience.

-The SHIFT On-Site Search Score assesses the gap between consumer expectations of retailers’ on-site search and the reality of their capabilities.
+The SHIFT Product Discovery Score assesses the gap between consumer expectations of retailers’ on-site search and the reality of their capabilities.